mui/toolpad/packages/create-toolpad-app/README.md

 pnpm create toolpad-app
 ```

-You will be asked for the name of your project
+You then need to provide the name of your project:

 ```bash
 ✔ Enter the name of your project: